titouancreach/vuejs-redux/README.md

 }
 ```

-And finally our Counter component.
+And finally our Counter component:

 ```vue
 <template functional> <!-- we can use functional component -->